 When to Plant Wildflowers

 Wildflowers are best planted in the cooler spring.
-They call also be planted in the fall once it’s cooled down; the seeds of perennial flowers will germinate while annual flower seed can lie dormant until spring.
+They can also be planted in the fall once it’s cooled down; the seeds of perennial flowers will germinate while annual flower seed can lie dormant until spring.

 The first step in growing a new wildflower patch is to select the right varieties for your region.
 To make sure that a wildflower is recommended for your area, however, we advise consulting with your local Cooperative Extension Service.